input-output-hk/partner-chains/docs/developer-guides/bridge-and-reserve.md

 ### 1.2 Configuring the token release schedule

-The release schedule is required if the reserve feature is used.
+The release schedule is only required if the reserve feature is used.

 #### 1.2.1 Implementing V(t) release function